smartystreets/pbar/README.md

 ```

 #### Progress Bar Length
-Set the length of the progress bar.
+Set the length of the progress bar, not counting the summary text.
+Default 50.
 ```
 pbar.BarLength(25)
 ```

 #### Progress Bar Refresh Interval
 Set the refresh interval of the progress bar in milliseconds.
+Default 500ms.
 ```
 pbar.RefreshIntervalMilliseconds(750)
 ```